 - Take the other sleeve and join it with the front of the top the same way.

-- Fold the sleeves in half so that one half is right side out and place the back of the top over it, wrong side out, so they are facing right sides together.
+- Fold the sleeves in half so that one half is right side out.
+Place the back of the top over it, wrong side out, so they are facing right sides together.

 - Pin around the armhole then sew everywhere you pinned.
 Your sleeves should be now attached to the front and the back of the top at armholes.